Thursday, April 30, 2015

 Primary Derivatives:

-3 - The rights of all men have equal effect, as such, between them.
+3.1 - Normatively, the rights of all men have, as such, equal validity, power, salience, and effect between them.

-3.2 - The just and valid will of a single man may countervail that of any number of others, taken individually or as a group, where the will of the group would constitute a violation of the individual man's rights.
+3.3 - The just and valid will of a single man may neutralize by his own countervail or that of those working on his behalf, that of any number of others, taken individually or in groups, where the will of the group would constitute a violation of the individual man's rights.

 4.1 - A man is the sole owner and proprietor of his own life, which constitutes his First Property